ejduwell/ejduwell/README.md

    from MMOCR, OpenAI's Whisper, and Pyannote.

-   This repository was developed to scrape text data from video recorded lectures and classroom sessions in an effort to provide low-level data describing spoken and written information within a course/curriculum for educational research and curricular development.
+   This repository was developed to scrape text data from video recorded lectures and classroom sessions in an effort to capture low-level spoken and written language data within a course/curriculum for educational research and curricular development.
 This is it's intended use case, but it could could be used for other applications as well.